BYOC Premises Edge group configuration overview

-You create an Edge group to enable Genesys Cloud Edges and phones to communicate on a low latency LAN or WAN and to optimize call routing for outbound calls.
+You create a BYOC Premises Edge group to enable premises-based Edges and phones to communicate on a low latency LAN or WAN and to optimize call routing for outbound calls.

 A new Edge group cannot function until you associate it with one or more Edges.
-When you add an Edge to an Edge group, the system creates resources shared among all the Edges in the group.
+When you add an Edge to an Edge group, the system creates resources that are then shared among all the Edges in the group.
 The added Edge also gains access to shared trunks.

-Consider the following before you add resources to an Edge group:
+Consider the following before you add resources to a BYOC Premises Edge group:

 - Each Edge is associated with a site.
 A site handles call routing for a specific location, therefore each Edge has a relationship to a specific calling area.